medinajorge/Marine_species_classification/README.md

 # Marine Species Classification

-This repository is dedicated to the classification of marine animal trajectories by species or breeding stage, using the InceptionTime neural network.
+Classify marine animal trajectories by species or breeding stage, using the InceptionTime neural network.

 ## Getting Started